Miranda Sings: Reception

 In 2009, the Los Angeles Times wrote of her videos, "this footage is a major hoot", and BroadwayWorld.com described Ballinger as an "Internet Superstar."
 The Times of London commented that although Miranda's videos have made her "a darling of the Broadway musical-theatre scene ... [it] is not online but on stage that Miranda truly comes to ghastly life."
 In 2010, a BroadwayWorld review of Miranda's live comedy act said that Ballinger's "'Miranda Sings' persona is a very unique and original concept devised by a very creative imagination. ...
 Miranda is not to be missed.
 [As] the old saying goes, it takes talent to be that bad".
 Another commentator wrote similarly: "It's so awful, it's brilliant."
 Woman Around Town called Miranda "an atrocious, comedic masterpiece."
 Perez Hilton praised Miranda's parody of the hit song "Chandelier" as "the crowning achievement of music video parodies ... utterly fantastic".
 TheaterJones noted that Ballinger: "has hit on a character that reflects the zeitgeist of our time and does it with tongue firmly planted in cheek."
 In 2015, Playbill concluded: "Miranda Sings is a huge talent.
 With very demonstrative facial expressions, a unique take on makeup and wardrobe and her almost unbelievable vocal stylings, she cuts an undeniable figure in the world of online music video."
 The Guardian characterized Miranda's channel as "so bad it's great".
-Miranda has been compared with such absurd comic creations as Roseanne Roseannadanna and Andy Kaufman's characters,Spangler, Todd.
-"Miranda Sings Leads the Way for Digital Stars Leaping to TV", Variety, June 21, 2016 Kimmy Schmidt, "a distaff Napoleon Dynamite" and Pee-wee Herman.
+Miranda has been compared with such absurd comic creations as Roseanne Roseannadanna and Andy Kaufman's characters, Kimmy Schmidt, "a distaff Napoleon Dynamite" and Pee-wee Herman.